Helping your elderly parents downsize. It seems such a practical thing for them to consider, doesn’t it?

 Less is definitely more, and you don’t want to be doing another cull once you get to their new home or find they have too much stuff or that the furniture is simply too big.

 One of our Age Space supporters told us they found themselves wondering if two canvas lilos, circa 1960, should really go to the new home or not…

 4. Keep things in the family

-It’s a more positive thing if furniture, pictures etc that can’t go to the new place can be given to family members – lessens the wrench of letting stuff go when they know it will remain in the family and be put to good use.
+It’s a more positive thing if furniture, pictures etc that can’t go to the new place can be given to family members.
+It lessens the wrench of letting stuff go when they know it will remain in the family and be put to good use.

 5. The move itself

-Don’t under-estimate the emotional trauma such a move brings (yes, we’ve said it twice) – although it also might be incredibly liberating and give your parents a completely new lease of life in a smaller, easier to maintain home!
+Don’t under-estimate the emotional trauma such a move brings (yes, we’ve said it twice).
+Of course it also might be incredibly liberating and give your parents a completely new lease of life in a smaller, easier to maintain home!
 Find allies and support amongst siblings, aunts, uncles, friends of your parents, anyone who can help them make the really hard decisions.

 We hope that these tips on helping elderly parents downsize benefits you and all the family.

 You may also want to read about how to judge if your parent or elderly relative is coping at home